 The Cybernetics Society is one of the few organisations where people can meet to discuss a wide range of interdisciplinary subjects ranging from Artificial Intelligence, the Internet, the sciences, engineering, design, system organisation, consciousness, architecture, medical topics.
 Our monthly CybSights events (online) and the annual conference, along with special interest groups and website facilitate interest and shared learning.
 We use one of cybernetics' own concepts, variety, in our policy to welcome all kinds of people with equal respect and irrespective of their various ethnic, gendered and religious characteristics.
 We normally only accept adult members, however.

-Membership can derive from any of the many fields in which cybernetics is an influential disciplne.
-These range from management to biology, psychotherapy to sociology, design to AI.
+Membership can derive from any of the many fields in which cybernetics is an influential discipline, or from an interest in learning cybernetcs.
+Cybernetic applicaitons are very wide.
+They range from management to biology, psychotherapy to sociology, design to AI, ecology to economics.

 In your applicaiton provide details of any relevant research projects, employment, publications or other contributions, and any other associations you have had with cybernetics or its applications.
 Providing a CV (resume), is an useful way of giving this information.
 If this information is available on the web, you only need to provide the web addresse(s).
 However we also invite other links and informaiton sources that help us in assessing membership suitability.
 We have two membership grades to apply for — Associate (eg for students or generally interested people) and (full) Member, for those with academic and/or other (learned/expert) credentials in cybernetics.
 The Council awards certain individuals with the status of Fellow.
 This typically requires a PhD in cybernetics or equivalent in action learning.